-One clear problem is that entering text with Remote Commander is slower than using the regular keyboard.
+One clear problem is that using RemoteCommander is usually slower than the regular keyboard and mouse.
 We are investigating the use of word prediction to address this.
-Word prediction, here meaning both word completion and next word prediction, has been studied for many years (see, e.g., [3]) and has been applied to the Palm [9] and to help the disabled use a PC [6], but we are not aware of any hybrid systems such as described here.
+Word prediction, here including both word completion and next word prediction, has been studied for many years (see, e.g., [3]) and has been applied to the Palm [9] and to help the disabled [6].